 Graduate Student Run Non-Credit Workshops & Courses

 The Department recognizes that individual graduate students have developed considerable expertise in many important research tools and concepts and it wishes to encourage such students to share their expertise with other graduate students.
 Accordingly, as a pilot project the Department will offer some financial support to students or student groups who volunteer to offer not-for-credit workshops or short not-for-credit courses that meet significant demand for skills or knowledge beyond what is commonly generated within study groups.
 To access departmental support, potential graduate student instructors or organizing groups should submit to the Grad Office a proposal that: 1) describes the need and the project designed to fill it, including giving it a descriptive name; 2) assesses the demand within the department and specifies a measure of success for the project (e.g. the number of students completing the training); 3) optionally describes a small budget (maximum $500) for supplies, course resources, and/or a small honorarium for the chief instructor; 4) provides a list of fewer than 10 questions that would constitute a suitable evaluation of the quality or success of the project in meeting student needs.
 The Grad Office will respond with a decision about the level of support, which may be contingent on the project meeting its specified index of success.
 At the end of the project we will also provide a letter of documentation to any student who leads a successful one.

-You may sign up for a course(s) beginning August 15, 2016 (but not before that date) on Student Web Services with ACORN or ROSI (please see the link above to the instructions).
-Please also note that, for some courses, you may sign up for a course but you will not be registered in the course until permission has been granted by the course instructor (this is normal procedure for many courses).
+You may sign up for a course(s) beginning August 14, 2017 (but not before that date) on Student Web Services with ACORN or ROSI (please see the link above to the instructions) or the email you received in late July about course registration, ACORN, etc. Please also note that, for some courses, you may sign up for a course but you will not be registered in the course until permission has been granted by the course instructor (this is normal procedure for many courses).